Erwin-afk/Death-Note/README.md

 # Death Note Made In Python

--Made from the anime series
+-Inspired by the anime series.

 # Pictures